-Primary vehicle access to the site is proposed to be via Foundry Lane, converted to a 2-way access, which leads to a porte cochere on the rear of the building.
-Parking for 26 vehicles (14 for the residences; 12 for the hotel) is proposed on site to the rear of the building.
-The project requires a Traffic Movement Permit and the TMP Submission (Attachment G.1) details the assumed trip numbers and distribution, as updated by the Traffic Analysis Memorandum (Attachment G.4) that addresses issues raised at the TMP Scoping meeting.
+Primary vehicle access to the site is proposed to be via Foundry Lane, converted to a 2-way access, which leads to a porte cochere for the hotel on the rear of the building.
+There is a secondary two-way access on Maple Street, and some service vehicles will use the access to the adjacent site on Maple Street (nearer to York Street).
+The project requires a Traffic Movement Permit and there have been three TMP submissions (Attachments G.1; G.4 and G.5) which address staff review issues.

-There is no zoning requirement for parking in this zone so the applicant has submitted a parking analysis entitled Parking Study (Attachment G.2).
-It indicates a total of 86 parking spaces are required for the hotel operation.
-This will be met by 12 on-site, and 74 valet-only parking spaces on two nearby off- site parking lots on York Street (shown in yellow dotted line on the aerial above and in Attachment L).
+There is no zoning requirement for parking in this B5b zone and under the Site Plan ordinance the Planning Board shall determine the parking requirement based on the applicant's parking study and the recommendation of the City Transportation Engineer because the total floor area is over 50,000 sq ft.
+The applicant has submitted a parking analysis entitled Parking Study (Attachment G.2).
+It indicates a total of 86 parking spaces are required for the hotel, 10 for the restaurant operation, and 14 for the 14 residential units (overall total of 110 spaces).
+This need will be met by 24 onsite, plus 86 off site parking spaces in two nearby off- site parking lots on York Street (shown in yellow dotted line on the aerial above and in Attachment L).
 These are already owned by the applicant; they received site plan approval many years ago for parking.
-This off-site parking lot will also provide 10 spaces to serve the retail use.

 The applicant's calculation of the parking requirements for the hotel is based on an assumption that Transportation Demand Management (TDM) measures will result in a 10% reduction in parking demand.
-The TDM Study is attached at Attachment G.3.
+The TDM Study is attached at Attachment G.3, with additional information in Attachment G.6.